allenlin113/interview-prep/behavioral/README.md

 ## Questions to Ask

+### Everyone

+-   What made you choose this company?

 ### Recruiters

-1. What is the interview process?
+-   What is the interview process?
-2. What team and product is this role for?
+-   What team and product is this role for?
-3. What is the engineering team composition?
+-   What is the engineering team composition?

+### Engineers

+-   What tasks/projects are you current working on?
+-   Step me through the development process.
+-   What is your favorite project you worked on?
+-   How would you describe your engineering culture?

+### Managers

+-   How do you onboard new engineers and what are the current challenges with onboarding?
+-   How do you grow your engineers?
+-   What is your management philosophy?